-Larissa's mother wove intricate worlds in made-up bedtime stories which helped Larissa's imagination take flight.
-She wrote and performed her own plays, which manifested into a lifelong love of creative writing.
-Her writing was first published at the age of ten, soon followed by essays, poems and lyrics, fantasy novellas, and prize-winning short stories.
+Larissa's mother wove intricate worlds in made-up bedtime stories which helped her imagination take flight.
+As an escape from an often-harsh reality, Larissa wrote skits and plays, which manifested into a lifelong love of creative writing.
+Her writing was first published at the age of ten, soon followed by essays, poems, fantasy novellas, and award-winning short stories.
 Larissa's screenplays have been celebrated by movie industry insiders as being "a breath of fresh air...Hollywood's next big writer...thrilling and imaginative" among other accolades.

-Under the tutelage and personal encouragement of esteemed authors Madeleine L'Engle (A Wrinkle in Time), Patricia C. Wrede (The Enchanted Forest Chronicles), Ann M. Martin (The Baby-Sitter's Club), Sherryl Jordan (The Raging Quiet), Isabel R. Marvin (A Bride for Anna's Papa), and Marion Dane Bauer (On My Honor), Larissa penned numerous award-winning poetry and stories.
+Under the personal encouragement of esteemed authors Maya Angelou (I Know Why the Caged Bird Sings), Mary Brave Bird (Ohitika Woman), Patricia C. Wrede (The Enchanted Forest Chronicles), Ann M. Martin (The Baby-Sitter's Club), Sherryl Jordan (The Raging Quiet), Isabel R. Marvin (A Bride for Anna's Papa), and Marion Dane Bauer (On My Honor), Larissa penned numerous prize-winning stories and poems, some of which were published.
 Larissa was an invited guest of the highly selective Youth Journalism International Conference in Washington D.C.

 Larissa is the author of myriad script treatments and four feature-length screenplays, which are in development for theatrical release.

 Larissa's directorial debut film, Mary, set in early aughts United States, explores the inner life of a young woman who ultimately confronts internal and external turmoil.
 As her sense of self unravels, a bold journey to reclaim her personal power in the aftermath of sexual assault is set in motion.